 The idea that high school is life and after is the afterlife where people get their just deserts is not how anything works.
 The nerds in high school don’t become tech gurus and the jocks don’t become mechanics.
 It’s just as likely the jock gets hired by his daddy’s friend to work as middle management at a major company and the nerd’s PTSD from bullying makes them drop out of college and work a menial job and unable to afford rent due to housing prices and end up homeless.
 In fact, in my experience, that’s a much more likely scenario.
 Ten years later, the nerd will be seen as a pathetic creep for no rational reason outside of their personal failures and the jock seen as an upright and contributing citizen to society merely for their attractiveness and personal success.

 Of course, this makes solving people’s problems much more difficult.
-These cognitive biases lead to inaccurate views on what precisely is the thing that isn’t working in the life of the person it’s not working for.
-Oftentimes, the person making the moral judgment of the person experiencing personal failure will tell them something to the effect of reforming their life.
+These ideas lead to inaccurate views on what precisely is the thing that isn’t working in the life of the person it’s not working for.
+Oftentimes, the person making the moral judgment of the person experiencing personal failure will tell them something to the effect of reforming their life rather than considering external factors.
 Even if that person has no traditional vices such as myself who doesn’t drink, do drugs, have sex, do tobaccoo, or anything else.
 I’ve gotten lectures from people about why I’m a super-senior who hasn’t graduated from college yet and almost invariably the majority of people attribute my failures to a character flaw.
 One they seem to rationalize exists and that rationalization is made in real time as a grasping effort to explain a problem they usually have very little knowledge of since these people may have seen me around thrice in the past two years amounting to a total of ninety minutes of interaction, none of which involved personal depth.
 They aren’t qualified to psychoanalyze me but because of the Dunning-Kruger Effect, their lack of knowledge of a topic equates to a lack of understanding of a topic’s nuance and thus leads to a belief in its simplicity.

 I wouldn’t be offended if these lectures were anywhere close to reality but when someone with that little knowledge of a situation attempts to diagnose it, the diagnoses are fantastically delusional.
 When I attempt to scientifically breakdown all of the nuances and history of the situation in ways that avoid logical fallacies so I don’t come across as emotionally defensive, it’s utterly useless.
 It’s impossible to build a support network to help me when a large percentage of the people who need to be in that network refuse to accept a scientific analysis of the issues and instead insist on their poorly analyzed, mostly emotional, assessment with no relation to objective truth.
 Which is all to say that these biases not only insult the dignity of people who have fallen on hard times but also prevent solutions from being created.
 That is a major problem.
 Not only is it cruel, it is also extremely counterproductive.